Seattle's Child

 Refugee Artisan Initiative gifts

-If you’ve got a child, tween or teen in your house who loves handmade necklaces, hats, scarves and other accessories, head to the Refugee Artisan Initiative.
+If youāve got a child, tween or teen in your house who loves handmade necklaces, hats, scarves and other accessories, head to the Refugee Artisan Initiative.
 Gifts purchased here will look great and help refugee and immigrant women in the Seattle area build a new life.
 Crafters hail from countries all over the world, including Ethiopia, Afghanistan and Vietnam.
 All the profits from sales go directly to the workers.
-Two items the kids are sure to love: Noi’s fabric flower necklaces, starting at $30, and laminated zipper pouches, to hold school supplies or other items, $15.
+Two items tweens and teens are sure to love: Theyāll stand out in school when they show up in 2024 with the Upcycled Messenger Bag ($110);Ā Noi’s fabric flower necklaces, start at $40.
 Available online through the initiative.

-Recycled plastic kid shoes
+Recycled material kid shoes and toys

-OK, we’re cheating again.
-Rothy’s, the maker of these very cool kid sneakers made from recycled plastic bottles, is not based in Seattle.
-But it is based on the west coast and in America’s top recycling town of San Francisco (keep trying, Seattle!).
+OK, weāre cheating again.
+Rothyās, the maker of these very cool kid sneakers made from recycled plastic bottles, is not based in Seattle.
+But it is based on the west coast and in Americaās top recycling town of San Francisco (keep trying, Seattle!).
 Wonderful colors and styles, soft and comfortable.
 All sizes. $55.
-Available at Rothy’s in University Village or online through Rothy’s website.
+Available at Rothyās in University Village or online through Rothyās website.Ā

 S